kubeflow/website/content/en/docs/components/katib/katib-config.md

    Image example: `docker.io/kubeflowkatib/<suggestion-name>`

-   For each algorithm (suggestion) you can specify one of the following suggestion names in Docker image:
+   For each algorithm (suggestion) you can specify one of the following suggestion names in the Docker image:

    <div class="table-responsive">
      <table class="table table-bordered">